Engineered for the Environment

 The plant currently has 120 employees and is located 13 miles southwest of Boardman, Oregon, in north central Oregon.
 Many consider Boardman to be one of the nation's cleanest coal plants.

-Cooling water comes from Carty Reservoir, a 1,450-acre pond that eliminates the need for cooling water from natural streams or rivers.
+Cooling water comes from Carty Reservoir, a 1,450-acre pond that reduces the need for cooling water from natural streams or rivers.
 This avoids potential discharges that might have an impact on fish and wildlife.
 At 656-feet, the plant's chimney is Oregon's tallest man-made structure, with a base diameter of 48 feet and a top diameter of 30 feet.

 Converting coal into reliable, low-cost energy is a full-time job at North Valmy.
 Twenty-four-hours-a-day, 365-days-a-year, it generates the electricity customers depend on to run their homes and businesses.
 At the same time, all plant operations place a strong emphasis in protecting the environment.